abmir/switch-sles-pacemaker-iscsi-vms/README.md

 ---
-subtitle: 'Authors: Ross Sponholtz, Momin Qureshi and Abbas Ali Mir'
+Authors: 'Ross Sponholtz, Momin Qureshi and Abbas Ali Mir'
-title: |
+Title: |
     How to switch SBD Devices (iSCSI Target VMs) for SLES Pacemaker Cluster in Azure
 ---